 \subsubsection{\textbf{AR-based Semantic Integrator}}

-The AR module aims to eliminate semantic ambiguity by operating in a discrete token space.
-Given a degraded image $y \in \mathbb{R}^{H \times W \times 3}$ and its corresponding textual description $T$, we first extract their respective multimodal features.
+{The AR module stabilizes identity-relevant semantics by operating in a discrete token space.} Given a degraded image $y \in \mathbb{R}^{H \times W \times 3}$ and its corresponding textual description $T$, we first extract their respective multimodal features.
 Specifically, a semantic encoder (e.g., Siglip2), denoted as $\Phi_{sem}(\cdot)$, projects the degraded image into a continuous visual embedding space $\mathbf{V}_{sem} = \Phi_{sem}(y) \in \mathbb{R}^{L \times C}$, where $L$ and $C$ denote the sequence length and embedding dimension, respectively.
 Simultaneously, the textual instruction $T$ is transformed into text embeddings $\mathbf{W}_{txt}$ via a text encoder.

 The input to the AR model (e.g., Qwen3) is formed by the concatenation of these multimodal representations: $\mathbf{X}_{in} = [\mathbf{V}_{sem}; \mathbf{W}_{txt}]$.
 To bridge the gap between continuous signals and discrete logic, the AR module $\mathcal{M}_{AR}$ models the restoration task through a NTP paradigm over a learned visual vocabulary $\mathcal{V}$.
 Formally, it generates a sequence of discrete semantic tokens $\mathbf{S} = \{s_1, s_2, \dots, s_n\}$, where each token $s_i \in \mathcal{V}$ is sampled from the predicted categorical distribution: